 There are chequing accounts available to students (usually with no fees attached), corporate accounts used by businesses, or joint accounts, usually used by married couples.Get $10,000 managed free for a year when you sign up for a new Wealthsimple account.
 Invest as little as a dollar and we’ll build you a personalized investment portfolio to grow your wealth.

 Unless otherwise determined by the bank, chequing accounts usually have some type of fee associated with them.
 Fees can be charged when you use an ATM, or for using your debit card abroad or when you overdraw your account.
 Sometimes checking accounts hit you with a combination of all those fees (boo).

 A savings account, on the other hand, is not really meant for transactions.
 It's used as an “emergency” checking account all the time, of course, but its purpose is to provide a safe place to store your money long-term.
-Michael Craig, Portfolio Manager at Wealthsimple explains one of the reasons you should have a savings account.
+Michael Craig, advisor at Wealthsimple explains one of the reasons you should have a savings account.

 By having the foundation of a savings account in place, it provides a go-to source of funds for life's uncertainties, leaving your longer term investments alone to do what they do best, compound and grow over time

 Since the money in a savings account is used by banks to make loans to other people, the bank will pay you interest on your balance.
 Returns probably aren't going to be as high as those you’d receive if you were to start investing.
 But it's the stability of savings accounts that make them such a worthwhile financial tool.
 Any interest earned is a kind of bonus.